pixel-echo/gmo/README.md

 # Improvements in Upland Cotton Production Through Genetic Engineering
-## A Case Study of The Impacts of GMO Upland Cotton on Yield and Land Usage
+## An American Case Study of The Impacts of GMO Upland Cotton on Yield and Land Usage

 ## Overview
 This paper performs data analysis on Upland cotton data sourced from the United States Department of Agriculture, examining trends within the American cotton industry from 2000 to 2023.